-The Company licensed CyPath[®] Lung to Precision Pathology Services, a CAP-accredited, CLIA-certified clinical pathology laboratory in San Antonio, Texas, which recently began marketing of CyPath[®] Lung in Texas as an LDT in accordance with CAP/CLIA regulations.
-CyPath[®] Lung is sold to physicians who order CyPath[®] Lung for patients at high risk for lung cancer after an LDCT confirms the presence of lung nodule(s).
-CPT cost codes used for reimbursement are established and available for lab billing with the CyPath[®] Lung test.
-See "Business-Reimbursement" on page 63.
+The Company licensed CyPath® Lung to Precision Pathology Services, a CAP-accredited, CLIA-certified clinical pathology laboratory in San Antonio, Texas, which recently began marketing of CyPath® Lung in Texas as an LDT in accordance with CAP/CLIA regulations pursuant to the terms of a joint development agreement between bioAffinity Technologies and Precision Pathology.
+CyPath® Lung is sold to physicians who order CyPath® Lung for patients at high risk for lung cancer after an LDCT confirms the presence of lung nodule(s).
+CPT cost codes used for reimbursement with flow cytometry are established and have been identified for laboratory billing with the CyPath® Lung test.
+See "Business-Reimbursement" on page 65.

 As a front-end diagnostic tool used in conjunction with LDCT, bioAffinity Technologies' lung cancer test will help determine whether or not more expensive, specialized, and/or invasive tests are warranted.
-CyPath[®] Lung compares favorably to current standards of care for diagnosing lung cancer including invasive biopsies as seen in the table shown below.
+CyPath® Lung compares favorably to current standards of care for diagnosing lung cancer including invasive biopsies as seen in the table shown below